President Of Cote D'ivoire Receives Credentials Of Qatar's Ambassador

-Yamoussoukro: President of the Republic of Cote d'Ivoire HE Alassane Ouattara has received the credentials of Ambassador Extraordinary and Plenipotentiary of the State of Qatar to the Republic of Cote d'Ivoire HE Mubarak bin Hussein Mohammed Al Saeedan Al Marri.
+HE President of the Republic of Cote d'Ivoire Alassane Ouattara has received the credentials of HE Mubarak bin Hussein Mohammed Al Saeedan Al Marri as Ambassador Extraordinary and Plenipotentiary of the State of Qatar to the Republic of Cote d'Ivoire.

 For his part, HE the President of the Republic of Cote d'Ivoire entrusted HE the Ambassador to convey his greetings to HH the Amir, wishing His Highness good health and happiness and the State of Qatar further progress and development.